Current Program Operations

 Should your education abroad program be canceled after you commit to it, you are still financially liable for all billable program costs.
 The IEGI will be able to refund your $150 commitment fee if the program has not yet started.
 If the IEGI is refunded by a partner on your behalf, that refund will be passed on to you by our office via Student Accounts.
 This is not inclusive of any other outside entities (such as a landlord/housing, excursions, flights, visa costs, etc...) you may have paid pertaining to other costs associated with your program.
 You may also be liable for those costs, which would be determined by those outside entities.

-What happens if Binghamton University suspends an upcoming program that has not yet
+What happens if Binghamton University, SUNY, or NYS suspends an upcoming program that

 If an upcoming program should be suspended, we will immediately notify students, partner institutions, and program leaders.
-If the student has paid their Commitment Fee (the internal fee paid through Terra Dotta) and the program is administratively cancelled due to safety concerns or low enrollment, the Commitment Fee will be refunded by the IEGI.
+If a student on a Binghamton University program has paid their Commitment Fee (the internal fee paid through their online application) and the program is administratively cancelled due to safety concerns or low enrollment, the Commitment Fee will be refunded by the IEGI.
 The IEGI will also direct students to campus offices for assistance with academic planning, financial aid, and other considerations.

-Students are reminded to not pay “independent” fees (such as airfare or housing deposits) in advance of receiving direction from their advisor, as these fees are typically not refundable through the University and students would be liable for costs incurred.
+Students are reminded not to pay “independent” fees (such as airfare or housing deposits) in advance of receiving direction from their advisor, as these fees are typically not refundable through the University and students would be liable for costs incurred.
+Applicants for Spring 2022 education abroad programs should also maintain back-up plans for on-campus course registration and housing.

-What happens if Binghamton University suspends a program that is currently running,
+What happens if Binghamton University, SUNY, or NYS suspends a program that is currently

 In the event that any charges may be reimbursable (determined by the program host abroad), the IEGI will assist in trying to recoup applicable portions of those costs, though refunds are not to be expected.
 Additional guidance would be provided on a program by program basis.